thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 In this particular code snippet, the keys are defined as follows:

-Servers selects the servers to use for ntp peers Restrict sets the which servers are able to connect to the NTP server Service_manage selects whether Puppet should manage the service Config_template determines which template Puppet should use for the ntp configuration.
+Servers selects the servers to use for ntp peers Restrict sets which servers are able to connect to the NTP server Service_manage selects whether Puppet should manage the service Config_template determines which template Puppet should use for the ntp configuration.